Guide to Austin Vegan Desserts

 - Coolhaus offers fun ice cream sandwiches, with choose your own combinations, all wrapped up in an edible rice wrapper.
 With two vegan cookie options, and a rotating selection of sorbets, you too can get in on the Coolhaus action.
 Find Red Hot Vegans’ review of Coolhaus here.

 - Happy Vegan Baker offers custom order cakes and cupcakes for everyone, including those with diet restrictions and allergies (unless you are allergic to deliciousness).
 Order gluten-, wheat-, soy-, corn-, dairy-, and egg-free treats that can also be made fat- and sugar-free.
 Their cupcakes are also sold at several of the local Farmer’s Markets.

-- Kerby Lane Cafe offers a vegan lemon strawberry cake and a tofu cheese cake.
+- Kerbey Lane Cafe offers a vegan espresso peanut butter cake.
 They have several locations throughout the city.

 - Mr. Natural has two large cases full of desserts, about half of which are vegan.
 They also offer custom order cakes.
 They have two locations — one east and one south.

-- Red Rabbit Cooperative Bakery makes 6 different flavored donuts including maple glazed with candied walnuts.
-Although they don’t have a store front yet, you can purchase their donuts at multiple Farmer’s Market locations, Wheatsville, and several local coffee shops.
+- Red Rabbit Cooperative Bakery makes donuts and other vegan sweets in a wide selection of flavors.
+You can find their products at their trailer on E 53rd Street near Airport Blvd, at the Mueller Farmers’ Market on Sundays, or at Wheatsville Coop and several local coffee shops.
 Check their website to find out which days the donuts are restocked at each location.

 - The Steeping Room offers two kinds of vegan cookies, as well as a cupcake.
 Enjoy one with a hot tea from their extensive tea selection.
 They have two locations, one on N. Lamar, and the other at The Domain.